JSON-ms/www/README.md

 ```

 ## Requirements
 Ensure that the backend server ([jsonms-server](https://github.com/dannycoulombe/jsonms-server)) is up and running.
-See jsonms-server for setup instructions.
+See link for setup instructions.

+## Documentation

+Please check `/docs` folder.

 ## License
 BSD-3-Clause License